Legendary Broadcaster Supports IOC's Decision To Ban Biological Men From Women's Olympic Events

 "If Caitlin Clark could play in the NBA, everybody would applaud it.
 That would be an incredible thing.
 But if the last guy on the bench of an NBA (team) went to a WNBA team and started averaging 40 points, everybody would know that is BS."

 This entire conversation isn't about how people identify, at the end of the day.
 This is about "common sense" and basic biology.
-Women should compete only against women because that provides a level playing field.
-This issue is about fairness and integrity.
+Women should only compete against women because that provides a level playing field.
+This issue is about fairness, integrity, and safety.

 After all, the decision by the IOC to maintain protected female categories in Olympic sport reflects an ongoing effort to balance inclusion with competitive fairness.
 The IOC has increasingly emphasized that women’s sports categories exist to ensure that athletes who are biologically female are not placed at a physical disadvantage due to sex-based performance differences that emerge after puberty.
 The international federation's goal is to protect the "integrity of women’s competition."

-While Costas did preface his answer with a claim that people use this issue for political purposes, assuming he's talking about President Trump, Riley Gaines, Sage Steele, us at Outkick/Fox, I appreciate his answer.
-Sure, Costas is a lib who still shills for the Democrat party.
+While Costas did claim that people use this issue for political purposes (assuming he's talking about President Trump, Riley Gaines, Sage Steele, us at OutKick/Fox, etc.), I appreciate his answer.
+Sure, Costas falls on the liberal side of the political spectrum.
 That's the reason he's a contributor at CNN.
-We have to take wins when we get them.
+We have to take wins when we get them, though.
+This is a big name making a strong stance for real women.

 Yes Bob, all people should be treated with "respect, dignity and understanding."
 Completely agree.
 But, I believe love is not absent of truth.
 We should love people enough to give them the truth.
 It's not fair to give into the delusion that we can somehow change our biological sex.